 "I won’t lie – the iconic skyscraper wasn’t as tall as my expectations.
 But that’s what it means to disembark at places of dreams: rendering them from cloudy visions to commonplace eyeball-truth, jamming untamed imagination into tight realities."

-My last impression of New York was one more grand angle: a nighttime bird’s eye upon take off.
-Myriad lights lit civilization’s gargantuan electrical sprawl, with Jersey City and other neighbors chipping in their bulbs.
-I left with a feeling of wanting to live in that cosmopolitan city one day, no doubt, and that future vision accompanied me for years to come whenever I’d think back to New York.
+My last impression of New York was a grand wide angle: a nighttime bird’s eye view upon take off.
+More lights than I have words to describe formed the electrical sprawl civilization had lit below, with Jersey City and other neighbors chipping in their bulbs.
+I left with a feeling of wanting to live in that cosmopolitan cosmos one day, no doubt, and that vision accompanied me for years to come whenever I’d think back to New York.
 It wasn’t until a decade later that I returned and discarded the idea.

 "...somehow the city had changed.
 First I couldn’t put my finger on it, but then I realized that it had shrunk..."

 New York the second time around was smaller.
 Ten years later I had returned with my sister and her friend.
 By then, my main interest was nobler than landmark hunting and dedicated to everything outside of Manhattan, but, being in NY with a bunch of bloody first timers, it was Manhattan, Manhattan, Manhattan all over again.
 Revisiting many of the places from that first time had me all nostalgic, but somehow the city had changed.
 First I couldn’t put my finger on it, but then I realized that it had shrunk.
 It had gotten significantly smaller and more ordinary next to other giants I had met by now, like Mexico City, Mumbai and Tokyo.

 "Seeing New York with this new set of eyes, my vision had sharpened too.
 Suddenly I spotted disparities that had been in the blind spot of my younger angle."